Skip Navigation

 Food and Drink

 3 meals a day are provided.
 All the meals are buffet style in place of a fixed menu and are included in the package.
-Continental Breakfast is served between 8:00 and 9:00 AM.
-Lunch is comprised of soup, salad, main dish, dessert and mineral water; it is served between 12:30 and 13:30.
-Dinner is comprised of soup, salad, main dish, dessert and mineral water; and is served between 19:30 and 20:30.
+Continental Breakfast is served between 8:00 and 9:00am.
+Lunch is comprised of soup, salad, main dish, dessert and mineral water; it is served between 12:30pm and 1:30pm.
+Dinner is comprised of soup, salad, main dish, dessert and mineral water; and is served between 7:30pm and 8:30pm.
+Snacks and drinks can be bought at the bar, though many passengers bring on their own snacks and drinks to save money.

 Education and Entertainment

-Navimag hosts informational sessions during the trip regarding the main cultural and geographical attractions of the route, flora, fauna, native communities of the zone and points of interest, such as the Torres de Paine National Park and Chiloé Island.
+Navimag hosts informational sessions during the trip regarding the main cultural and geographical attractions of the route, flora, fauna, native communities of the zone and points of interest, such as the Torres del Paine National Park and Chiloé Island.

 At nights, the bar provides music and dancing.